Frontend Ionic (fe-ionic)

 Jenkinsfile contains the configuration that customizes the core pipeline implemented by jenkins shared library.

 When the code in your git repository is updated the

 Jenkinsfile comes into action with the following main stages for this quickstarter:

 Build - Installs the dependencies of your project with

 npm run ionic:build, if the merged git branch is master it creates the production build with

 npm run ionic:build --prod.
 Finally, it copies the output folder

 Unit Test - Runs unit test cases by executing

-yarn testcommand, if any test fails, the build is marked as failed.
+yarn testcommand.
+If any test fails, the build is marked as failed.
 This will also create test coverage analysis data which will then be transfered to SonarQube.

 Lint - Profiler that ensures code best practices by running